abongsjoel/tj-calculator/README.md

 # TJ Calculator

-> In this project I build a simple calculator
+> In this project I build a simple calculator using plain HTML, CSS and JavaScript.

 ![screenshot](../master/screenshot.png)

-In this project, i used HTML, CSS and JavaScript to build a basic calculator
+The calculator contains functions for all of the basic math operators we typically find on simple calculators.
+Users can string together several operations and get the right anser, with each pair of numbers being evaluated at a time.
+Numbers with long decimals are rounded so that they dont overflow the screen.

 ## Live Demo